enkidevs/curriculum/lua/lua-core/tables-in-lua-i/arrays-in-lua-iii.md

 print(my_array[3]) -- prints 3
 ```

-> Note that **Lua does not use zero indexing** (start at 0) like other coding languages.
+> Reminder that **Lua does not use zero indexing** (start at 0) like other coding languages.

-Arrays in Lua can be useful for storing and manipulating data that is naturally indexed by integers, such as a sequence of user input or a collection of numerical data.
+Arrays in Lua can be **useful for storing and manipulating data that is naturally indexed by integers**, such as a sequence of user input or a collection of numerical data.

 ---